Sun-95/Studying-Git/README.md

 <h3>4) Commit the resolved conflict</h3>
 Let us look at the current state of our repository and make sure that everything is okay. <a href="screenshots/25.4.png">Screenshot 25.4</a>

+<h2>27.
+Resetting the style branch</h2>
+<h3>1) Resetting the style branch</h3>
+Let us go to the style branch to the point before we had merged it with the main branch.
+We can reset the branch to any commit.
+In fact, the reset command can change the branch pointer to point to any commit in the tree.
+Here, we want to go back in the style branch to a point before merging with the main.
+We have to find the last commit before the merge. <a href="screenshots/27.1.1.png">Screenshot 27.1.1</a> We can see from the output that the "Renamed hello.html; moved style.css" commit was the latest on the style branch prior to the first merging with main.
+Let us reset the style branch to this commit.
+To reference that commit, we either use its hash, or deduct that this commit is 2 commits before the HEAD, or HEAD~2 in Git notation. <a href="screenshots/27.1.2.png">Screenshot 27.1.2</a>
+<h3>2) Check the branch</h3>
+Now, let's check the log of the style branch.
+There should be no merge commits in the log. <a href="screenshots/27.2.png">Screenshot 27.2</a>

+<h2>28.
+Rebase</h2>
+<h3>1) Rebase the style branch onto main </h3>
+<a href="screenshots/28.1.1.png">Screenshot 28.1.1</a> Note that the conflict is in hello.html, not in index.html as the last time.
+It is because rebase was in the process of applying the style changes on top of the main branch.
+The file hello.html hasn't been renamed in main yet, so it still has its old name.
+When merging, we would have a "reverse" conflict.
+During the merge, the changes of the main branch are applied on top of the style branch.
+The style branch has the file renamed, so the conflict would be in index.html. <a href="screenshots/28.1.2.png">Screenshot 28.1.2</a>
+<h3>2) Resolve the conflict</h3>
+The conflict itself can be resolved in the same way we did before.
+First, we edit the hello.html file to meet our expectations.
+But after that, we don't need to commit the changes.
+We can just add the file to the index and continue the rebase process.
+It allows me to fix conflicts without creating a bunch of ugly merge conflicts.
+For simplicity's sake, we can add all files using ., which stands for the path of the current directory.
+Git interprets this as "add all files in the current directory and its subdirectories". <a href="screenshots/28.2.1.png">Screenshot 28.2.1</a> Upon saving changes, Git will finish the rebase process, and we can proceed with the following commands. <a href="screenshots/28.2.2.png">Screenshot 28.2.2</a>

+<h1>Part II: Working with multiple repositories<h1>

+<h2>30.
+Cloning repositories</h2>
+<h3>1) Go to your repositories directory</h3>
+At this point you should be in your repositories directory.
+It should contain a single repository named work. <a href="screenshots/30.1.png">Screenshot 30.1</a>
+<h3>2) Create a clone of the work repository</h3>
+Let's create a clone of the repository. <a href="screenshots/30.2.png">Screenshot 30.2</a>

+<h2>31.
+Examine the cloned repository</h2>
+<h3>1) Viewing the cloned repository</h3>
+Let's have a look at our cloned repository. <a href="screenshots/31.1.png">Screenshot 31.1</a> We will see a list of all files in the top level of the original repository .
+<h3>2) View the history of the cloned repository</h3>
+We will see a list of all the commits in the new repository, and it should match the commit history of the original repository.
+The only difference should be in the names of the branches. <a href="screenshots/31.2.png">Screenshot 31.2</a>

+<h2>32.
+What is origin?</h2>
+<a href="screenshots/32.1.png">Screenshot 32.1</a> We see that the cloned repository knows the default name of the remote repository.
+To get more information about origin. <a href="screenshots/31.2.png">Screenshot 31.2</a> We can see that the origin of the remote repository is the original work repo.
+Remote repos are typically stored on a separate machine or a centralized server.
+However, as we see, they can also point to a repository on the same machine.

+<h2>33.
+Remote branches</h2>
+Let's take a look at the branches in our cloned repository. <a href="screenshots/33.0.png">Screenshot 33.0</a> As we can see only the main branch is listed in it. git branch only lists the local branches by default.
+<h3>1) List of the remote branches</h3>
+To see all the branches, need to use the following command. <a href="screenshots/33.1.png">Screenshot 33.1</a> Git lists all the branches from the original repo, but the remote repository branches are not treated as local ones.

+<h2>34.
+Changing the original repository</h2>
+<h3>1) Make a change in the original work repository</h3>
+<a href="screenshots/34.1.1.png">Screenshot 34.1.1</a> We are now in the work repository.
+Make the following changes to the README file. <a href="screenshots/34.1.2.png">Screenshot 34.1.2</a> Now add and commit this change. <a href="screenshots/34.1.3.png">Screenshot 34.1.3</a>

+<h2>35.
+Fetching changes</h2>
+<a href="screenshots/35.0.png">Screenshot 35.0</a> We are now in the home repository.
+<h3>1) Check the README</h3>
+We can show that the cloned README file has not been changed. <a href="screenshots/35.1.png">Screenshot 35.1</a> No changes, as you can see.

+<h2>36.
+Merging pulled changes</h2>
+<h3>1) Merge the pulled changes into the local main branch</h3>
+<a href="screenshots/36.1.png">Screenshot 36.1</a>
+<h3>2) Check the README again</h3>
+Now we should see the changes. <a href="screenshots/36.2.png">Screenshot 36.2</a> These are the changes.

+<h2>37.
+Adding a tracking branch</h2>
+<h3>1) Add a local branch tracking the remote branch</h3>
+<a href="screenshots/37.1.png">Screenshot 37.1</a> Now we can see the style branch in the branch list and log.

+<h2>38.
+Bare repos</h2>
+<h3>1) Creating a bare repository.</h3>
+<a href="screenshots/38.1.png">Screenshot 38.1</a> Now we are in the repositories directory.
+The convention is that repositories ending in .git are bare repositories.
+We can see that there is no working directory in the work.git repo.
+Essentially it is nothing but the .git directory of a regular repo.

+<h2>39.
+Adding a remote repository</h2>
+Let's add the work.git repository to our original repository. <a href="screenshots/39.0.png">Screenshot 39.0</a>

+<h2>40.
+Pushing changes</h2>
+Let’s start by creating a change to be pushed.
+Edit the README and commit it. <a href="screenshots/40.0.1.png">Screenshot 40.0.1</a> <a href="screenshots/40.0.2.png">Screenshot 40.0.2</a>  Now send changes to the shared repository. <a href="screenshots/40.0.3.png">Screenshot 40.0.3</a> The shared repository is the one receiving changes sent by us.

+<h2>41.
+Pulling shared changes</h2>
+Quickly switch to the home repository and pull the changes we just sent to the shared repository. <a href="screenshots/41.0.1.png">Screenshot 41.0.1</a> Continue with... <a href="screenshots/41.0.2.png">Screenshot 41.0.2</a>

+<h2>42.
+Hosting your Git repository</h2>
+<h3>1) Launch the Git server</h3>
+<a href="screenshots/42.1.1.png">Screenshot 42.1.1</a> Now, go to your repositories directory in a separate terminal window. <a href="screenshots/42.1.2.png">Screenshot 42.1.2</a> You will find a copy of the work project.